 Called to bar 22 November 2012 - Grays Inn.
 Call to the bar in Jamaica, 1996.

-Philip is developing a practice in education law.
+Philip has a growing practice in education law.
 He is interested in discrimination, admissions and exclusions, disciplinary procedures, and professional disciplinary matters within education.
 His work in education law runs alongside a general public law practice, particularly in judicial review.
 Philip appears in related tribunal and judicial review permission hearings.